 Specific Guidance

-implementation of appropriate severe weather preparation procedures and compensatory measures for the severe weather that is currently impacting or is expected to imminently impact the facility, its operations, or the ability of personnel to respond to an emergency. the licensee’s plans to address the ramifications of potentially lasting effects that may result from the severe weather conditions (e.g., drought, flood).
+Consider evaluating implementation of appropriate severe weather preparation procedures and compensatory measures for the severe weather that is currently impacting or is expected to imminently impact the facility, its operations, or the ability of personnel to respond to an emergency.
+Consider review of the licensee’s plans to address the ramifications of potentially lasting effects that may result from the severe weather conditions (e.g., drought, flood).

-severe weather procedure operator actions maintain the readiness of essential systems.
+Consider if severe weather procedure operator actions maintain the readiness of essential systems.
 Verify that minimum/adequate operator staffing is specified.
 Consider accessibility of controls, indications, and equipment.

-required surveillances are current, or are scheduled and completed, if practical, before anticipated severe weather conditions develop.
+Consider if required surveillances are current, or are scheduled and completed, if practical, before anticipated severe weather conditions develop.

-the status of safety related equipment and to ensure inoperable equipment does not prompt a Notice of Enforcement Discretion (NOED) request.
+Consider the status of safety related equipment and to ensure inoperable equipment does not prompt a Notice of Enforcement Discretion (NOED) request.
 Note: The Enforcement Policy provides for the exercise of enforcement discretion under circumstances in which maintaining the stability and reliability of the electrical power supply system is consistent with protecting the public health and safety.
 Weather-related NOED requests usually involve a missed surveillance, an improperly scheduled surveillance, or inoperable equipment.

-modifications, maintenance activities (i.e., temporary hazard barrier removal), new evolutions, procedure revisions, or operator workarounds implemented to address periods of adverse weather can inadvertently affect maintenance rule systems and SSCs. the licensee has assessed and managed these challenges to safe plant operation.
+Consider review of plant modifications, maintenance activities (i.e., temporary hazard barrier removal), new evolutions, procedure revisions, or operator workarounds implemented to address periods of adverse weather that can inadvertently affect maintenance rule systems and SSCs.
+Consider if the licensee has assessed and managed these challenges to safe plant operation.
 Further follow-up may be appropriate using IP 71111.12, “Maintenance Effectiveness”; IP 71111.13, “Maintenance Risk Assessments and Emergent Work Control”; IP 71111.15, “Operability Determinations and Functionality Assessments”; and IP 71111.18, “Plant Modifications.”

 71111.01-04 REFERENCES

+IMC 2515, Appendix A, “Risk-Informed Baseline Inspection Program”

+IMC 0308, Attachment 2, “Technical Basis for Inspection Program”

+IP 71111.07, “Heat Exchanger/Sink Performance”

+IP 71111.12, “Maintenance Effectiveness”

+IP 71111.13, “Maintenance Risk Assessments and Emergent Work Control”

+IP 71111.15, “Operability Determinations and Functionality Assessments”

+IP 71111.18, “Plant Modifications”

+IP 71152, “Problem Identification and Resolution”

 END